 We therefore call upon WONCA and all its member associations to utilize their diplomatic channels and professional networks to advocate for full compliance with international humanitarian law.
 In particular, we urge WONCA to continue engaging constructively with all relevant medical associations, including those in conflict-affected regions, in order to encourage clear institutional positions and the advocacy of the immediate cessation of any actions targeting healthcare workers and medical facilities.
 When member associations do not demonstrate active commitment to these fundamental principles, we believe WONCA should consider appropriate institutional measures, to uphold the integrity of its core values.
 Ensuring accountability for violations and advocating effectively with governmental and international bodies remain essential to protecting the right to health.
 WONCA’s influence stems not only from its principles, but from the collective strength it can mobilize through its global network of professional associations.

 As medical professionals, we must address with clarity the humanitarian situation in Gaza and other conflict zones.
 When professional institutions remain silent in the face of systematic violations, such actions not only persist but risk becoming normalized—undermining healthcare systems globally and affecting populations across all nations.
 Institutional silence carries the risk of inadvertent complicity.
-As the European Young Family Doctors Movement (EYFDM), we reaffirm our commitment to universal medical principles and call upon the global medical community to stand united in protecting healthcare as a fundamental human right.
+As the European Young Family Doctors Movement (EYFDM), we reaffirm our commitment to universal medical principles and call upon the global medical community to stand united in protecting healthcare as a fundamental human right.- Health and aid workers targeted in conflicts around the world, UN agency says.
+(2025, August 23).
+UN News

 Statement on Protecting Health Workers and Patients in All Conflict Zones, Including Gaza, Ukraine and Sudan